-Along this journey, we have built 187 properties that we rent out directly, and run the much improved and extended Perry Common Community Hall.
+Along this journey, we have built and manage 187 properties that we rent out directly, and run the much improved and extended Perry Common Community Hall.
 This is a focal point for the local community, with different clubs and events being held throughout the week.
 It’s also a great venue to hire out for your meetings and parties!

-Throughout the year we host a wide array of community events including our very popular Spring into Spring festival and Christmas On The Ring.
+Throughout the year we host a wide array of community events including our very popular Spring into Summer festival and A Perry Common Christmas.

 We can help with Jobs and Skills, deliver a wide range of Environmental Projects and promote local good health and wellbeing through our Living Well work.

-Our story has been one of an exciting 24 years and we have ambitious plans for the next years to come!
+Our story has been one of an exciting 25 years and we have ambitious plans for the years to come!

 The Perry Common ‘Boot’ Estate